 - Minimum funding requirements; these are the nominal amounts that most traditional banks require you to fund into the account when you open it, and can also include requirements of minimum balances to avoid additional fees or closures.
 These can range from as low as $25 up to $3000!
 That’s money you can’t use for your expenses and it really hamstrings the cash flow if you want to avoid fees.

 - Old-fashioned processes; unless you are dealing with one of the “Big 3” (Wells Fargo, Bank of America, Chase) it’s likely the online component of your banking experience will be wildly different depending on the bank.
-This can mean anything from simply being unable to do certain transactions online (meaning going to the bank in person) to make it difficult to actually connect your account to your bookkeeping software or give access to your accountant to help you with your books.
+This can mean anything from simply being unable to do certain transactions online (meaning going to the bank in person) to making it difficult to actually connect your account to your bookkeeping software or give access to your accountant to help you with your books.

 These are all problems that exist at some level with any traditional bank, though the Big 3 banks are getting better year over year in being more accessible and efficient they are still in many ways bogged down by traditional banking structures.